ibm-granite/granite-code-ide/README.md

 ### Install the Granite code model

-IBM Granite.Code is tested to work with Granite models available in the [Ollama library](https://ollama.com/library/granite-code "target=_blank").
-It supports having different models for chat and code completion.
-But to get started, it's enough to use a single model - the `granite-code:8b`.
+Get started with IBM Granite.Code by installing the `granite-code:8b` model available in the <a href="https://ollama.com/library/granite-code" target="_blank">Ollama library</a>.

 1. Open a new terminal window.
 2. On the command line, type `ollama run granite-code:8b` to download and deploy the model.
 You see output similar to the following example: